 Michigan youth summer camps focus on a variety of different ideas and experiences, but all include plenty of time spent outdoors in Michigan's beautiful countryside.
 These camps are not only fun but educational as well, and they appeal to all different ages.

-Resources for Michigan Summer Camps for Kids
+Youth Summer Camps in Michigan for Kids

 No matter what area of interest a teen has, there's a Michigan youth summer camp designed around it.
 Here's a selection of camps, all built around varied activities: